Mentoring Partnership Program

 The six month program provides mentors and mentees with an opportunity to work together collaboratively to assist the mentee to achieve specific goals.
 Mentees are matched to mentors who have strengths and experience in areas that mentees wish to develop.

-Note: Applications for the 2014 Mentoring Partnerhsip Program have now closed.
+Applications for the 2015 Mentoring Program have now closed.

 The MPP is open to all continuing staff.
 The program can be of benefit if you are:

 - new to Deakin, Australia or the Higher Education sector and want to gain an understanding of the University